Can I exercise after open heart surgery? How much exercise? How often? How hard?

 For an overall body workout, target all major muscle groups from largest to smallest.

-For example, you can start off with large compound movements such as body weight squats or lunges, then move on to back exercises like a bent-over row or seated row, then a chest press, and finally an overhead press, biceps curl, triceps extension, and then core (abdominal) exercises.
+Start off with large compound movements such as body weight squats or lunges, then back exercises like a bent-over row or seated row, then a chest press, an overhead press movement for shoulders, biceps curls and triceps extensions for arms, and finally crunches or plants for your core (abs).

 See how your body tolerates this and then progress from there.